jumal-ali/aws-ecs-web-app/README.md

 A Simple Hello World App Written in NodeJS

-The application returns a simple "Hello World" message to the browser
+The application returns a simple "Hello World" response

 Logs are sent to stdout in http access log format